slackapi/bolt-js/docs/_tutorials/getting_started.md

 # Getting started

 <div class="section-content">
-This guide is meant to show you how to get up and running with your first Bolt app.
+This guide is meant to walk you through getting up and running with a Slack app using Bolt.
 Along the way, we’ll create a new Slack app, set up your local environment, and develop an app that listens and responds to messages from a Slack workspace.
 </div>

 <div class="supporting-content">